heyhey!

 tattoo machine

-a documentary film about a mexican prison inspired me to build an improvised tattoo machine. the inmates there decorated leather with simple tools and turned it into art. fascinated by this creativity, i built my own electric tattoo machine from a lego motor, a mechanical pencil, a sewing needle and an old phone charger. the pencil served as a handle, while the motor moved the needle via an eccentric mechanism - an experiment between diy mentality and art.
+A documentary film about a Mexican prison inspired me to build an improvised tattoo machine.
+The inmates there decorated leather with the simplest of means and created art.
+Fascinated by this creativity, I built my own machine from a Lego motor, a mechanical pencil, and a sewing needle.

 Some image Some image Some image